Fanorona: Rules

-Fanorona has three standard versions: Fanoron-Telo, Fanoron-Dimy, and Fanoron-Tsivy.
-The difference between these variants is the size of board played on.
-Fanoron-Telo is played on a 3×3 board and the difficulty of this game can be compared to the game of tic-tac-toe.
-Fanoron-Dimy is played on a 5×5 board and Fanoron-Tsivy is played on a 9×5 board—Tsivy being the most popular.
-The Tsivy board consists of lines and intersections that create a grid with 5 rows and 9 columns subdivided diagonally to form part of the tetrakis square tiling of the plane.
-A line represents the path along which a stone can move during the game.
+Fanorona has three standard versions: Fanoron-Telo, Fanoron-Dimy, and Fanoron-Sivy.
+The difference between these variants is the size of board.
+Fanoron-Telo is played on a 3×3 board and the difficulty can be compared to the game of Tic-tac-toe.
+Fanoron-Dimy is played on a 5×5 board and Fanoron-Sivy is played on a 9×5 board—Sivy being the most popular.
+The Sivy board consists of lines and intersections that create a grid with 5 rows and 9 columns subdivided diagonally to form part of the tetrakis square tiling of the plane.
+A line represents the path where a stone can move during the game.
 There are weak and strong intersections.
-At a weak intersection it is only possible to move a stone horizontally and vertically, while on a strong intersection it is also possible to move a stone diagonally.
+At a weak intersection, it is only possible to move a stone horizontally and vertically, while on a strong intersection, it is also possible to move a stone diagonally.
 A stone can only move from one intersection to an adjacent intersection.
-Black and white pieces, twenty-two each, are arranged on all points but the center.
+Black and white pieces, twenty-two each, are arranged on all points except the center.
 The objective of the game is to capture all the opponents pieces.
 The game is a draw if neither player succeeds in this.

 Players alternate turns, starting with White.